foldda/charian/README.md

 Rda ToRda()
 IRda FromRda(Rda rda)
 ```
+A client object implements this interface to indicate itself can be converted to and from an Rda object, which in turn can be converted to and from an RDA-encoded string.

-These two methods, if implemented by a class, tell a client how the class can be serialized to and deserialized from an Rda object.
+an object can be These two methods, if implemented by a class, tell a client how the class can be serialized to and deserialized from an Rda object.
 In data-packing terms, the ToRda() method is where to "pack" data items into a Rda container; and the FromRda() method is where to "unpack" data items from a Rda container (and to consume the retrieved data items).

 The examples in the following section demonstrate how the Rda class and the IRda interface are used in storing and transporting data in UDT.

 ## How does it work?

+Data exchange using the Rda class typically would be in this sequence: the sender would 1) construct an Rda container object, 2) use the Setter methods to “pack” its data items that require transfer into the container, and 3) use the ToString method to convert the container to an RDA string which will be sent to the receiver.
+When the receiver has received the RDA string, it would 4) use the Parse method to convert the string back to an Rda container, then 5) use the Getter methods to "unpack" and consume the data items stored in the container.

 # Getting Started
 ## Setup